 A cluster of cases of pneumonia that occurred in Wuhan, Hubei Province China during December 2019, were confirmed in early January 2020 as caused by a novel coronavirus (SARS-CoV-2).
 SARS-CoV2 may have originated from an unknown animal source, but is mainly transmitted from human to human by breathing in droplets from the nose or mouth of an infected person or by touching the infected droplets on surfaces, then touching the eyes, nose or mouth.
 National and international spread of this virus has resulted in COVID-19 cases being reported worldwide.

-The most common symptoms of coronavirus (COVID-19) are recent onset of a new continuous cough or high temperature or a loss of, or change in, normal sense of taste or smell (anosmia).
+The most common symptoms of coronavirus (COVID-19) are recent onset of a new continuous cough or high temperature or a loss of, or change in, normal sense of taste or smell.
 Symptoms range from mild to life threatening.
 Most cases report a mild illness, but some individuals will develop pneumonia causing shortness of breath and breathing difficulties.
 Those who are elderly or have underlying health problems are more likely to develop severe disease.
 There is a higher risk of infection and of severe disease in Black, Asian and Minority ethnic groups in the UK but the reasons for this are currently not clear.
 Long term health effects may occur for some people who have had COVID-19 infection (mild infection or hospitalised) and is sometimes referred to as long COVID.

 Clinical trials to evaluate potential new vaccines and treatments are ongoing and authorisation being sought with regulatory authorities.
 Information about vaccines and priority groups for vaccination in the UK is available.
 A number of treatments for COVID-19 are being used and trialled in hospital settings.
 Medical care aims to relieve and treat the symptoms.
-Those who develop symptoms of COVID-19 should self-isolate and arrange to have a test following Public Health England (PHE) stay at home guidance.
+Those who develop symptoms of COVID-19 should self-isolate and arrange to have a test.

 COVID-19 is transmitted through droplets of saliva or discharge from the nose when an infected person coughs or sneezes and direct or indirect contact with these secretions.
 In addition to respiratory secretions, other coronaviruses have been detected in blood, faeces and urine.